Agent

 **Next.js App Router:** The generated `registry.js` includes `"use client"` automatically. `<Skeleton>` uses hooks — add `"use client"` to any file that imports it.

-## Excluding elements
+## Excluding elements from capture

 ```tsx